Do you need to report a water leak?

 The water company for Wales and parts of Western England.

-A water company serving parts of South West England, including Dorset, Somerset, Wiltshire and parts of Gloucestershire and Hampsire.
+A water company serving parts of South West England, including Dorset, Somerset, Wiltshire and parts of Gloucestershire and Hampshire.
 Also Bristol.

 The water company for Yorkshire, plus parts of Lincolnshire and Derbyshire.